Event Start Time: 7:30pm

 - Private time to explore this location and to undertake your very own private vigils,

-Guests are strongly advised to bring extra warm clothing with them.
+Guests are strongly advised to bring appropriate clothing and a flashlight for the séance in the basement.